Form 8.3 - Lupus alpha Asset Management AG: Crest Nicholson Holdings Plc

 |Crest Nicholson Holdings Limited

-Börse aktuell - Live TickerHexensabbat: ATX geht deutlich leichter in das Wochenende -- DAX schließt im Minus -- US-Börsen schließen uneins -- Asiens Märkte schlussendlich tiefer
+Börse aktuell - Live TickerNach ifo-Index: Uneinheitliche Entwicklung an den US-Börsen -- ATX und DAX schließen stärker -- Asiens Märkte zum Handelsende uneins

-Der heimische sowie der deutsche Markt gaben am Freitag ab, besonders hierzulande fielen die Verluste deutlich aus.
-Die US-Börsen fanden am letzten Handelstag der Woche keine gemeinsame Richtung.
-An den Börsen in Fernost ging es zum Wochenschluss nach unten.